 In the previous blogpost we went through Azure VMware Solution(AVS) IPSec VPN setup and to complete hybrid networking between on-prem and AVS we need to configure NSX-T gateway too.
 As we discussed the target architecture would look like the following diagram.Continue reading “Site-to-Site VPN between NSX-T and Azure VMware Solution – Part 2”

-When it comes to connecting an on-premises VMware environment to Azure VMware Solution(AVS), ExpressRoute is the preferred connectivity method.
-But in some cases using a VPN tunnel is the preferred connectivity method to AVS environment.
+When it comes to connecting an on-premises VMware environment to Azure VMware Solution(AVS), ExpressRoute is the recommended & preferred connectivity method.
+But in some cases using a VPN tunnel is the only viable connectivity solution to AVS environment.

 NSX-T Tier-0 or Tier-1 gateways could be used to connect on-premises VMware environment to AVS.
 On the Azure side, Virtual WAN(vWAN HUB) will be provide the transit connectivity through a ExpressRoute Gateway into AVS infrastructure.
 I am going to walk you through the configuration of both NSX-T Tier-1 GW and Azure Virtual WAN to have a complete setup.Continue reading “Site-to-Site VPN between NSX-T and Azure VMware Solution – Part 1”